 So we can reference the dynamic endpoint with the given name.
 The internal endpointName uri parameter is automatically removed before sending out messages.
-Once again the dynamic endpoint uri mechanism provides a fast way to write test cases in Citrus with less configuration.
-But you should consider to use the static endpoint components defined in the basic Spring bean application context for endpoints that are heavily reused in multiple test cases.
+Once again the dynamic

+Chapter 38.
 Endpoint adapter

 Endpoint adapter help to customize the behavior of a Citrus server such as HTTP or SOAP web servers.
 As the servers get started with the Citrus context they are ready to receive incoming client requests.
 Now there are different ways to process these incoming requests and to provide a proper response message.
 By default the server will forward the incoming request to a in memory message channel where a test can receive the message and provide a synchronous response.
 This message channel handling is done automatically behind the scenes so the tester does not care about these things.
 The tester just uses the server directly as endpoint reference in the test case.
 This is the default behaviour.
 In addition to that you can define custom endpoint adapters on the Citrus server in order to change this default behavior.